marcotidei/LAURACam/README.md

 Optimized for Heltec LoRa (ESP32) boards, supporting sleep mode and wake-up features to minimize power draw.
 The system can also send BLE wake signals to GoPros in power-save mode — ideal when remote cameras are sleeping to conserve battery and reduce the risk of overheating.
+At the moment, the controller assumes to be powered by an external power bank.
+A future update will add battery management similar to the remote to the controller.

 ### Remote OLED Display